sola-st/wasm-call-graphs/README.md

 docker run -d -t -i -p 3000:3000 -p 5000:5000 toughcall
 # The container ID will be written to the console.
 ```
 The container ID will be needed to connect to the container.
-You can recover the container ID by running `docker ps` and noting the ID of the container named toughcall.
-You can stop the container using `docker stop <container-id>`
+You can recover the container ID by running `docker ps` and noting the ID of the container named `toughcall`.
+You can stop the container using `docker stop <container-id>`.
+If you get an error saying that the post is occupied, you can either run on a different port or stop the currently running container and then re-run the run command on the same port.

 To connect to the container, run:
 ```